ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/palindrome-checking.md

     If you are an emerging proactive programmer who is not enrolled in a Computer Science class at Allegheny College, you can still work on this assignment!
-To get started, you should click the "Use this template" icon in the :material-github:
+To get started, you should click the "Use this template" button in the :material-github:
     [palindrome-checker-starter](https://github.com/ProactiveProgrammers/palindrome-checker-starter)
     GitHub repository and create your own version of this project's source